mataliina/public-transport-joensuu/README.md

 REACT_APP_API_TOKEN=your_gtfs_waltti_api_token
 ```

-Make sure to replace your_thunderforest_api_key and your_gtfs_waltti_api_token with your actual Thunderforest API key and the appropriate endpoint for bus data.
+Make sure to replace your_thunderforest_api_key and your_gtfs_waltti_api_token with your actual Thunderforest API key and Waltti API token.

-### Technologies Used
+## Technologies Used
 - **React:** The front-end framework for building the user interface.
 - **Leaflet:** A lightweight open-source library for interactive maps.
 - **Thunderforest Maps:** Used to render the map and display bus locations.